sequenceiq/blog/source/_posts/2014-07-15-announcing-cloudbreak.markdown

 _Cloudbreak is a cloud agnostic Hadoop as a Service API.
 Abstracts the provisioning and ease management and monitoring of on-demand clusters._

-Today is a big day for us - we are announcing the first `public beta` version of our open source and cloud agnostic **Hadoop as a Service API**.
+Today is a big day for us and the community - we are announcing the first `public beta` version of our open source and cloud agnostic **Hadoop as a Service API**.

 During our daily work with large Hadoop clusters in the cloud, `dockerized` environments and bare metal we were doing the same things over and over again.
 Although we are automating and `dockerizing` always everything, we felt that something is missing - an open source, cloud agnostic Hadoop as a Service API.
 Welcome **[Cloudbreak]**(https://github.com/sequenceiq/cloudbreak) - you are one POST away from your on-demand Hadoop cluster on your favourite cloud provider.

 When we have started to work on Cloudbreak - first of all to solve our internal needs at SequenceIQ - we set the following criteria: